JoseMiguel-NicolasGarcia/Samoa_and_the_dimensional_rift_game/readme.md

 Watch the full gameplay of our video game by clicking the link below:

 Click this [link](https://drive.google.com/file/d/16JE7ZrIm4BxCNzL1qHFY1zkPhZUMKDcy/view?usp=sharing) to view the gameplay video on Google Drive.

+## Running the Project

+To run the project, follow these steps:

+1. Download the project from this GitHub repository.
+You can either clone it or download it as a ZIP file.

+2. Once downloaded, navigate to the "Ejecutable" folder within the project.

+3. In the "Executable" folder, you will find an executable file with the `.exe` extension.
+This file is the game's executable (only for windows operating system).

 ## License